ccoutant/dwarf-locations/024-revise-operations.md

 >     structure.
 For an example, see Appendix D.2 on page 304.*
 >
 >     *In previous versions of DWARF, this operator was named
 >     `DW_OP_push_object_address`.
-The old name is still supported in
+An alias to the old name is still
->     DWARF 6 for compatibility.*
+>     provided in DWARF 6 for compatibility.*

-**NOTE FOR DISCUSSION**: is "supported' the right word in this context.
-See also `DW_OP_form_tls_location`
+>
 > 2. `DW_OP_form_tls_location`
 >       - stack operands:
->      - thread [integral type]
+>         - X: thread ID [integral type]
 >       - stack output:
->      - location for TLS for thread [location]
+>         - X [location] location for TLS for thread
 >
->     The `DW_OP_form_tls_location` operation pops a value from the
+>     The `DW_OP_form_tls_location` operation pops an integral type
->     stack, which must have an integral type, translates this value
->     into a location in the thread-local storage for the current
->     thread (see Section 3.1), and pushes the location onto the
->     stack.
-The meaning of the value on the top of the stack prior
+>     operand for the thread ID.
+The meaning of the value for the
->     to this operation is defined by the run-time environment.
-If the
+>     thread ID prior to this operation is defined by the run-time
->     run-time environment supports multiple thread-local storage
+>     environment.
+If the run-time environment supports multiple
->     blocks for a single thread, then the block corresponding to the
+>     thread-local storage blocks for a single thread, then the block
->     executable or shared library containing this DWARF expression is
+>     corresponding to the executable or shared library containing
->     used.
+>     this DWARF expression is used.
+This operation then translates
+>     this value into a location in the thread-local storage for the
+>     current thread (see Section 3.1), and pushes the location onto
+>     the stack.

+**Fixme** IMHO needs to be rewritten.

 >
 >     *Some implementations of C, C++, Fortran, and other languages,
 >     support a thread-local storage class.
 Variables with this